nguyenhuuduy6592/defituna-pnl/improvements/testing-strategy.md

   - Form element lacks `role="form"` attribute, so tests needed to use `container.querySelector('form')` instead of `screen.getByRole('form')`
   - This approach follows our "Separate Testing from Refactoring" principle but would benefit from future accessibility improvements
   - **Potential Enhancement:** Add `role="form"` attribute to the form element for better accessibility and easier testing
+- **PnLCard Component**:
+  - Several UI elements like "Out of range" status indicators were not directly accessible in tests
+  - Alternative approaches like checking for element presence were used instead of text content
+  - **Potential Enhancement:** Add data-testid attributes to key elements to simplify testing

 ## 8. Success Metrics Update